jbenninghoff/cluster-validation/README.md

     cd /root/cluster-validation/
     pre-install/network-test.sh | tee network-test.log

-on the node where clush has been installed and configured.
-Expect about 90% of peak bandwidth for either 1GbE or 10GbE
+Run those commands on the node where clush has been installed and configured.
+Expect about 90% of peak bandwidth for either 1GbE or 10GbE networks:
-networks:

 	1 GbE  ==>  ~115 MB/sec
 	10 GbE ==> ~1150 MB/sec